333 Airport Blvd, Aurora, CO 80011 Mon–Fri 8a – 6p Licensed & Insured Free Estimate

 Voles

-Voles are a recurring concern across the Denver metro, and Lakewood is no exception.
+Voles are a recurring concern across the Denver Metro Area, and Lakewood is no exception.
 Lakewood's western edge meets the foothills, creating heavy wildlife pressure — bears, deer, raccoons, and squirrels all use the urban-wildland interface.
 Bear Creek and Sloan's Lake provide additional water and habitat corridors.
 Mid-city portions are flatter and more typical Denver-metro tract housing.
 Voles love thick mulch beds, tall grass edges, brush piles, ground-cover plants, and bird-feeder spillage.
 They thrive in landscaped yards with continuous vegetation and snow cover.

 Colorado's deep winter snow gives voles months of protected feeding under cover.
 Many Front Range lawns develop heavy damage during heavy-snow winters, then crash in dry years.
 In Lakewood specifically, foothill proximity drives heavy rodent, squirrel, and wildlife pressure especially in green mountain and bear creek areas. mature trees mean carpenter ant satellite nests are common. older housing stock with original wood windows is highly vulnerable to box elder bug, stink bug, and silverfish overwintering. compounds the picture — meaning Lakewood homes face voles pressure that's distinct from the metro average.